Current capital control measures in Ukraine

-- residents have to receive payment for export of goods/services in accordance with foreign economic agreement but not later than 180 days upon export of such goods/services (note that due to temporary currency controls measures – see section below, now this 180 term was shortened to 120 days)
+- residents have to receive payment for export of goods/ transport and insurance services in accordance with foreign economic agreement but not later than 360 days upon export of such goods/services

-- in cases when goods delivery is made upon payment by resident for such goods/services, the goods/services have to be delivered in accordance with foreign economic agreement but not later than 120 days upon payment (note that due to temporary currency controls measures – see section below, now this 180 term was shortened to 120 days)
+- in cases when goods delivery is made upon payment by resident for such goods, the goods have to be delivered in accordance with foreign economic agreement but not later than 360 days upon payment

 - Prolongation of the above-mentioned terms is subject to approval by Ministry of Economic Development and Trade of Ukraine.